Learn about what we do

 An Essential Component of Building Skills

-Building the capacity of health care workers to deliver evidence-based, high-quality care is essential to the well-being of communities worldwide.
-Recent evidence shows that traditional training approaches in continuing health professional education are less effective at improving and maintaining the skills of health care workers than the use of more learner-centered techniques.
-These interactive techniques provide learners with simulated practice, constructive feedback, and sufficient learning and practice opportunities delivered at an appropriate dose and frequency.
-To best serve health professionals and communities globally, the Helping Mothers Survive (HMS) Secretariat advocates for the use of low-dose, high-frequency learning approaches (LDHF) to help ensure the provision of high-quality care.
+Building the capacity of health care providers to deliver evidence-based, high-quality care is essential to the well-being of communities worldwide.
+Recent evidence shows that traditional training approaches for in-service learning are less effective at improving and maintaining the skills of providers and have not had the desired effects on health outcomes.
+The evidence suggests that learning delivered in small doses on the job site to the entire team and that uses hands-on practice, immediate feedback, and ongoing support for performance can improve skills and save lives.
+To best serve health professionals and communities globally, the Helping Mothers Survive (HMS) Secretariat advocates for the use of this “low-dose, high-frequency” (LDHF) approach to help ensure providers have the required knowledge, skills and confidence to deliver high-quality care.

-Blended learning approaches, including the use of performance support tools such as job aids or mobile platforms, can reinforce clinical decision-making and engage learners to keep knowledge fresh.
+Blended learning approaches, including the use of performance support tools such as job aids, video demonstrations, or mobile platforms, can reinforce clinical decision-making and engage learners to keep knowledge fresh.

 One day of this training is worth more than five days of lectures.
 Tajik Midwife